 The outline of this paper reads as follows: Section~\ref{section:Setting} first poses the model problem and introduces some notation.
-There, we also state our adaptive algorithm together with the proposed multigrid solver and an adaptive stopping criterion using the built-in \textsl{a~posteriori} estimator for the algebraic error.
-Section~\ref{section:main_theorems} then presents the main results of this work: $hp$-robust contraction of the multigrid solver and equivalence of the built-in error estimator to the algebraic error.
-Together, this ultimately allows us to state the optimal computational complexity of the proposed AFEM algorithm.
-After we confirm the theoretical results by numerical examples in Section~\ref{section:numerical_experiments}, we present proofs of the main theorems in Section~\ref{section:proofs}.
-For better readability, we precede these proofs by three subsections presenting their core arguments: geometric properties of the meshes $\TT_L$, an $hp$-robust stable decomposition combining a local lowest-order multilevel stable decomposition from~\cite{Wu_Zheng_Multigrid} with a one-level $p$-robust decomposition from~\cite{Sch_Mel_Pec_Zag_08}, and a strengthened Cauchy--Schwarz inequality similar to~\cite{CNX_12,Hipt_Wu_Zheng_cvg_adpt_MG_12}.
+Then, we state the proposed multigrid solver (Algorithm~\ref{algorithm:solver}) and formulate our main results on $hp$-robust contraction (Theorem~\ref{theorem:solver}) and algebraic error control (Corollary~\ref{corollary:solver}).
+As a potential application, Section~\ref{subsection:AFEM} formulates an AFEM algorithm (Algorithm~\ref{algorithm:afem}) which employs nested iteration and an adaptive stopping criterion for the iterative solver using the built-in \textsl{a~posteriori} estimator for the algebraic error.
+Theorem~\ref{theorem:optimal-cost} proves optimal computational complexity of the proposed AFEM algorithm.
+After we confirm the theoretical results by numerical examples in Section~\ref{section:numerical_experiments}, we present proofs of the main results in Section~\ref{section:proofs}.
+For better readability, we precede these proofs with three subsections presenting their core arguments: geometric properties of the meshes $\TT_L$, an $hp$-robust stable decomposition combining a local lowest-order multilevel stable decomposition from~\cite{Wu_Zheng_Multigrid} with a one-level $p$-robust decomposition from~\cite{Sch_Mel_Pec_Zag_08}, and a strengthened Cauchy--Schwarz inequality in the spirit of~\cite{CNX_12,Hipt_Wu_Zheng_cvg_adpt_MG_12}.